chrishasz/spgo/README.md

 * Keep all project configuration in Source Control for easy team integration

 ## Learn More
-You can view additional documentation [on our wiki.](https://github.com/readysitego/spgo/wiki)
+You can view additional documentation [on our documention site.](https://docs.sitego.co/spgo/)

 ## Feedback
 We love feedback!
 Please take a minute to complete our 2-question [Survey](https://forms.office.com/Pages/ResponsePage.aspx?id=DZb1uny9ZkKNWQyYu-wakJzz1QojmH9AnvOnKspXAdtUNFBVUVdYRTFQN00zOEFPQkFMT0EyMEpZUC4u) and help make SPGo better!